Evercoder/culori/docs/api.md

 <a name="formatHex" href="#formatHex">#</a> culori.**formatHex**(_color_) → _String_ [Source](https://github.com/evercoder/culori/blob/master/src/formatter.js)

 Returns the hex string for a color.
-The color's `alpha` channel is omitted, and the red, green, and blue channels are clamped to the bounds of sRGB.
-Colors that are not displayable are, therefore, serialized as if they'd been passed through the `clampRgb` method.
+The color's `alpha` channel is omitted, and the red, green, and blue channels are clamped to the the interval `[0, 255]`, i.e. colors that are not displayable are serialized as if they'd been passed through the `clampRgb` method.

 ```js
 culori.formatHex('red'); // ⇒ "#ff0000"